ing-bank/rokku-sts/README.md

 2. Check settings of the value `STS_ADMIN_GROUPS` in application.conf and set groups accordingly.
 Config accepts coma separated string: "testgroup, othergroup"

+3. A safe needs to exists with the correct name in vault, otherwise secrets will not be written to vault (404 in logs is an indication of that)

-3. Use postman or other tool of choice to send x-www-form-urlencoded values:
+4. Use postman or other tool of choice to send x-www-form-urlencoded values:

 ```
 npaAccount = value